rerun-modules/jenkins/README.md

 Description
 -----------

-This module manages the installation of [Jenkins](http://jenkins-ci.org) based on the [Red Hat/CentOS/Fedora distribution](http://pkg.jenkins-ci.org/redhat) distribution that results in the instance running as the jenkins user out of /var/lib/jenkins.
+This module manages the installation of [Jenkins](http://jenkins-ci.org) based on the [Red Hat/CentOS/Fedora](http://pkg.jenkins-ci.org/redhat) distribution that results in the instance running as the jenkins user out of /var/lib/jenkins.

 The Jenkins instance deployed by the module does not have authentication, authorization and access control enabled and has no provision for automicatically configuring agents.

 The commands are written with the expectation that they will be run by a non-root user that has sudo(8) access to run a number of commands (listed below).

-The module has the ability to deploy and remove a Jenkins instance as well as managing its operation and configuration.
+The module has the ability to deploy and remove the Jenkins instance as well as managing its operation and configuration.

 Additionally, the module can manage the full-lifecyle of individual jobs.